Removal of Conditions

 Removal of Conditions for Your Green Card

 To remove the conditions attached to your Green Card status, you must file within 90 days of its expiration.
 If you do not file on time, it’s likely that USCIS will automatically terminate your conditional resident status and issue a Notice to Appear.
-In other words, you must file an I-751 form in order to remain within the country legally.

 There are also options available if you are no longer living with your spouse.
 You may file to remove conditions on your permanent resident status without your spouse if: